Julianne Moore biography

 Julianne's acting career was slowly rising and her many roles in off-beat independent films were keeping her from wide-spread audience recognition.
 In 1997 that all changed.
 She was given the role of a paleontologist in Steven Spielberg's Jurassic Park: The Lost World.
 Starring in a Spielberg movie was potentially one of her greatest opportunities to rise to superstardom.
 Since then, she has had starring roles in many major motion pictures, including Magnolia (1999), Hannibal (2001), The Hours (2002), Eagle Eye (2008) and The Hunger Games: Mockingjay - Part 1 (2014).

-Julianne won her first solo film acting Golden Globe in 2015, as well as her fifth Academy Award nomination for the independent film Still Alice.
-She also recently starred in Non-Stop (2014) and Maps to the Stars (2014).
-Julianne most recently starred in Still Alice (2015) which has won her a Golden Globe, Critics Choice Award and the Oscar.
-More recently, she starred in Freeheld alongside Ellen Page.
-Julianne then starred as Georgette in the 2016 dramedy Maggie's Plan.
+Julianne won her first solo film acting Golden Globe in 2015, as well as her fifth Academy Award nomination for the independent film Still Alice .
+She also starred in Non-Stop (2014), Maps to the Stars (2014), and in Still Alice (2015) which won her a Golden Globe, Critics Choice Award and the Oscar for Best Actress.
+She also appeared in Freeheld alongside Ellen Page, and starred as Georgette in the 2016 dramedy Maggie's Plan .

 In 1986, Julianne married fellow actor John Gould Rubin.
 The union lasted nine years.
-In 2003 she married third husband, director Bart Freundlich, who directed her in the movie The Myth of Fingerprints (1996).
-Together the couple has two children.
+In 2003 she married director Bart Freundlich, who directed her in the movie The Myth of Fingerprints (1996).
+Together the couple has two children, Caleb and Liv.